 Greg’s plan is to dry and package the hops from his first harvest so he can distribute samples to local brewers and others who might be interested in making a larger purchase next year.
 He’s already planted a larger crop for next year’s harvest, on a piece of previously unused land.

-“I really hope the farm breweries start taking advantage of this, growing their own products, and then putting it right into the beer – or even distilleries, farm distilleries – trying to make a movement kind of like the wineries in the Finger Lakes.
-So bringing these back to the region is kind of a big movement.”
+“I really hope the farm breweries start taking advantage of this, growing their own products, and then putting it right into the beer – or even distilleries, farm distilleries – trying to make a movement kind of like the wineries had in the Finger Lakes.
+So I think bringing these back to the region is a pretty neat movement.”

 In January 2013, New York’s Farm Brewery law took effect.
 Based on 1972’s Farm Wineries Act, the law is intended to boost agricultural production of hops and barley across the state, and give incentives for farm breweries to open.
 As part of the law, a beer can only be labeled as a New York State beer if at least 20 percent of the hops and all other ingredients are produced in the Empire State.
 That percentage gradually increases, until 2024, when 90 percent of all ingredients must be grown in New York.